-Data analyses plans

-Outliers and exclusions
+Data analyses plans: Outliers and exclusions

-In the actual data collection, we will categorize values more extreme than 3 standard deviations around the mean as outliers (Leys et al., 2019).
-Outliers would be classified as either error outliers or other outliers (Leys et al., 2019).
-For error outliers, outliers due to wrong data entry, we will check up the raw data to see if corrections can be made.
-Explanations will be provided if outliers are removed.
+In the actual data collection, we will categorize values more extreme than 3 standard deviations around the mean as outliers for Problems with numeric answers (Leys et al., 2019).
 Please refer to the supplementary Section “Exclusion criteria” for detailed data exclusion method.

 Results

-[IMPORTANT: Method and Results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
-These will be updated following the data collection.]
+[IMPORTANT: Method and results sections were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+These will be updated following the data collection.
+This is written in past tense yet no pre-registration or data collection have been conducted.]

-Replications
+Replications and extensions

 Descriptives for all the problems are provided in Tables 10 and 11.
 Statistical tests for all problems are summarized in Tables 12-16.